COMP2150-24s1/level-design-assessment-hansgabrielk/README.md

 ### 1.4.
 Exploration
-I will admit here that I did not read the assessment notification throughly enough as I did not design a non-linear level.
+I will admit here that I was not paying attention when reading the assessment information as I did not design a non-linear level.
 As such, my level does not facilitate player autonomy for exploration.
 Despite this, my level does still aim to make each space distinct and memorable.

 For example Section #2 features a pit full of Chompers.

 ![This is the alt text for an image!](DocImages/ChomperPit.png)

-The Chompers don't do much in terms of difficulty (the spikes and acid already handle that aspect).
+The Chompers don't do much in terms of difficulty (the spikes and acid already handle that).
 But I decided to put them in anyways because I thought it'd be more interesting and memorable.

 Even the connective spaces are distinct.
 The final loopback to the door features a long fall with spikes lining the walls.
 This provides a final epic leap of faith at the end of level.